 Your prostate makes PSA.
 So do most prostate cancer cells.
 During prostate cancer treatment, changes in your PSA levels help show whether your treatment is working.

 When you get treatment -- whether it's chemo, hormone therapy, a vaccine, or a combination -- your PSA levels should drop and stay low.
 If you have surgery to remove your prostate, you will likely have undetectable PSA levels after a couple of months.
 Sometimes, a very low level of PSA may be detected even after surgery.
 Talk to your doctor about what this might mean.

 Checking Your PSA

 Your doctor will closely track how quickly your PSA levels change over many months.
-He may call this your "PSA velocity."
+They may call this your "PSA velocity."
 It can be a sign of how extensive and aggressive your cancer is.

 PSA levels can be confusing.
 They can go up and down for no obvious reason.
 They can rise after treatment.
 And levels tend to be higher in older men and those with large prostates.
 Plus, the PSA blood test isn't precise.
 That's why doctors watch your results over time instead of focusing on one test result.